freeCodeCamp/awesome-quincy-larson-emails/README.md

 Quote of the Week: *"A great lathe operator commands several times the wage of an average lathe operator, but a great writer of software code is worth 10,000 times the price of an average software writer."* - Bill Gates

+### May 2, 2019
+1. Learn HTML and CSS - including HTML5 and CSS3 - from scratch with this full free course (11 hour watch): https://www.freecodecamp.org/news/html-css-11-hour-course

+2. Learn RESTful APIs by building your own recipe app using React and React Router (2 hour watch): https://www.freecodecamp.org/news/apis-in-react

+3. If you can cook pasta, you can understand the concept of "state" in JavaScript (6 minute read): https://medium.freecodecamp.org/2baf10a787ee

+4. Tim was a US Army veteran who got into a bar fight and was sentenced to 12 years in prison.
+After prison, he worked retail jobs while using freeCodeCamp to learn new skills.
+He eventually got a job as a software developer, and has had a fulfilling career ever since.
+I interviewed him on this week's episode of The freeCodeCamp Podcast (2 hour listen): https://www.freecodecamp.org/news/developer-after-prison

+5. How Don used freeCodeCamp to get promoted to a mid-level developer job only 1 year into his career, and his advice for you if you want to do the same (2 minute read): https://www.freecodecamp.org/forum/t/274233

+Quote of the Week: *"Computer science education cannot make anybody an expert programmer any more than studying brushes and pigment can make somebody an expert painter."* - Eric Raymond

 ### April 25, 2019
 1. The CSS Handbook - a full free book to guide you through CSS (85 minute read): https://medium.freecodecamp.org/b56695917d11